adolby/Kryvo/README.md

 ### Plugins
 Kryvo uses encryption provider plugins to interface with encryption libraries.

-Currently there is only the Botan plugin which is built with the project to ensure it is always available.
-Future plugins can be built as static or dynamic libraries that are loaded at runtime.
+Plugins can be built as static or dynamic libraries that are loaded at runtime.
+The OpenSSL and Botan provider plugins are compiled as static libraries to be always available.
 A build script will be required to copy dynamic plugins into the app build directory.
 The build_macOS.sh, build_linux.sh, and build_windows.cmd scripts will copy plugins and produce a working app build as output.

+### OpenSSL
+The OpenSSL encryption provider plugin uses header and library files from the Qt OpenSSL 3 installer package on Windows and Linux.
+On macOS it uses the OpenSSL 3 brew package.

 ### Botan
 The Botan encryption provider plugin includes and builds the source files of Botan 2.9 (amalgamation).

-Amalgamation configurations of Botan are included in the source tree to simplify the build setup.

-### Updating Botan
-If you would like to update Botan, you'll need to produce a new amalgamation build.
-The configuration commands used to generate Botan amalgamation files follows for each platform:

-### Android ARM armv7
-python configure.py --cpu=arm32 --os=android --amalgamation --disable-shared --disable-modules=pkcs11 --disable-neon

-### Linux GCC x86_64
-python configure.py --cc=gcc --amalgamation --disable-shared --disable-modules=pkcs11

-### Linux Clang x86_64
-python configure.py --cc=clang --amalgamation --disable-shared --disable-modules=pkcs11

-### macOS Clang x86_64
-python configure.py --cc=clang --amalgamation --disable-shared --disable-modules=pkcs11

-### iOS Clang armv8-a
-python configure.py --os=ios --cpu=arm64 --cc=clang --amalgamation --disable-shared --disable-modules=pkcs11

-### Windows Visual Studio x86_64
-python configure.py --cpu=x86_64 --cc=msvc --os=windows --amalgamation --disable-shared --disable-modules=pkcs11

-### Windows Visual Studio x86
-python configure.py --cpu=x86_32 --cc=msvc --os=windows --amalgamation --disable-shared --disable-modules=pkcs11

-### Windows MinGW-w64 x86
-python configure.py --cpu=x86_32 --cc=gcc --os=mingw --amalgamation --disable-shared --disable-modules=pkcs11

 ## Contact